 Teaching periods per fortnight by year for each subject

 |Year 11||English||Maths||Science||Science||Opt 1||Opt 2||Opt 3||Opt 4||PE||SMSC / Lit||Total|

 - In Y10 and Y11, ‘Options’ are currently offered in the following subject areas: Art & Design, Drama, Music, Food, Graphics, Resistant Materials, Geography, History, French, German, Computer Science, PE, Business Enterprise, Health & Social Care, Travel & Tourism, and Construction.

 - Students will select four options from the subjects outlined above and study each of these for 5 periods over the two-week timetable.

-Statistics and Further Maths GCSE courses are offered to students as an after-school session.
+Further Maths GCSE courses are offered to students as an after-school session.